gsbenevides2/caramelPuppy/readme.md

-# Slogger
+# CaramelPuppy

-Slogger is an intelligent log manager, it allows to save the logs in a slogger.json file in the project root.
+CaramelPuppy is an intelligent log manager, it allows to save the logs in a caramelPuppy.json file in the project root.
 Integration with express and credential protected web interface for log viewing.

 ## Content Guide
 - [Configuration](#configuration)